-The "curtate" orbits of the outer planets (that is, as projected onto the Earth's orbital plane).
-This projection makes the perihelion distance of Pluto look smaller than it is, because of the large tilt of its orbit; but it does still cross inside the orbit of Neptune, near perihelion.
+The "curtate" orbits of the outer planets (that is, as projected onto the Earth's orbital plane by looking southward from the direction of the North Ecliptic Pole).
+This projection makes the perihelion distance of Pluto look smaller than it is, because of the large tilt of its orbit; but it does still cross inside the orbit of Neptune near perihelion.
 The orbit of Comet Halley (P/1) is also shown.
-All the planets are orbiting the Sun in a counter-clockwise manner as viewed here, but Comet Halley is orbiting in the opposite direction, with retrograde revolution.
+All the planets are orbiting the Sun in a counter-clockwise manner as viewed here, but Comet Halley is orbiting in the opposite direction, with retrograde revolution

 The orbits of Neptune and Pluto, showing Pluto's position in various years.
 The orbit of Pluto has been rotated so that it lies in the same plane as Neptune's orbit.
 Where it appears to cross Neptune's orbit, it is actually hundreds of millions of miles above it.

 A comparison of Pluto's orbit to a circle offset from the Sun.
 Even with an eccentricity of 25% the orbit of Pluto has a major axis less than 1.6% larger, and a minor axis less than 1.6% smaller, than a circle of the same overall size.
 Only very eccentric orbits such as those of comets are noticeably elongated.